Caramel Apple Cheesecake Pie

 To make the apple filling, melt the butter in a large skillet over medium heat.
 Mix in the brown sugar, salt and cinnamon and cook for 1 minute, until bubbling.
 Mix in the apple slices and toss well to coat.
 Cook over medium to medium-high heat until tender and most of the liquid has been reduced, about 15-20 minutes.
 Let cool for a few minutes and pour into the prepared pie shell.
 Set aside.

 To serve, carefully remove the sides of the springform pan.
-In the bowl of an electric mixer fitted with the whisk attachment, beat the heavy cream and confectioners’ sugar on medium-high speed until stiff peaks form (being careful not to over beat.)
+In the bowl of a stand mixer fitted with the whisk attachment, beat the heavy cream and confectioners’ sugar on medium-high speed until stiff peaks form (being careful not to over beat.)
 Spread gently over the top of the chilled cheesecake layer.
 Top with dollops of caramel sauce and swirl with a knife to create a marbled effect.
 Sprinkle with a handful of chopped pecans if desired.
-Slice with a long, thin knife to serve.
+Serve immediately or refrigerate.

-Source: Annie's Eats, originally from Mimi Hodges, the winner of Good Morning, America’s “Pie of Emeril’s Eye” Contest, 2000
+Source: adapted from Annie's Eats, originally from Mimi Hodges, the winner of Good Morning, America’s “Pie of Emeril’s Eye” Contest, 2000